Lettings Jargon Buster

 Rent is outstanding.
 Arrears may be a full amount for a rental period or in part.

 An Assured Shorthold Tenancy is the most frequently used tenancy agreement and is also referred to as an AST.

 A banker’s draft is a more secure form of payment because it can’t bounce due to a lack of funds in your bank account.
 Essentially, you give the bank the cash and they give you a cheque in that amount to give to the person you’re paying.
 Most banks need at least 24 hours to provide a banker’s draft and may charge you a fee.
 You may be asked to pay your deposit and full month’s rent using a banker’s draft.

 A break clause is a clause sometimes included in a fixed-term tenancy agreement.

 Credit Search References

-Before a tenancy agreement is signed you will be referenced by your agent or landlord.
+Before a tenancy agreement is signed, you will be referenced by your agent or landlord.
+The referencing includes looking into your employment history and your current landlord and checking your credit history to assess your ability to pay the rent.
 Green and Parry Estate Agents use a specialist referencing company to carry out these checks.
-The referencing includes looking in to your employment history, your current landlord and also check out your credit history to assess your ability to pay the rent.

 Landlords will ask new tenants to pay a tenancy deposit to cover damage or unpaid rent.
 The deposit is 1 ½ month’s rent.
 This is held in My Deposits.